JsonAsAsset/JsonAsAsset/Source/README.md

 # Key information for contributors: 🎓

-Cloud Server's API is located at [Tectors/j0.dev](https://github.com/Tectors/j0.dev/tree/main/Source/vj0.Cloud) It uses CUE4Parse to read game files, and it interacts with the config files inside of the project.
+Cloud Server's API is located at [Tectors/j0.dev](https://github.com/Tectors/j0.dev/tree/main/Source/vj0.Cloud) It uses CUEParse to read game files, and it interacts with the config files inside of the project.

 ##### Adding Asset Types
 > *Asset types without manual code will use **basic** importing, meaning it will only take the properties of the base object and import them.*